 Actually since I’ve been cruising — and that goes back to when I worked for both Royal Viking Line and Seabourn — I’ve run into some famous British entertainers onboard (that was on the Spirit last year), and before that a famous American author of steamy novels, a Southern pig farm magnate, an heir to a paper cup company and the president of a beer company.
 Years ago on RVL I ended up with a pen from the U.S. Senate although I don’t think the fellow who gave it to me was in fact a senator.
 And I’ve met some very fun under the radar good people, and characters, from all walks of life.
 Oh, and I think I met a spy as well.

 Seabourn has remained consistent throughout, and that’s good because when you’re on vacation, you want some insurance that your expectations will be met, or even better, exceeded.

-Seabourn does needs to eliminate smoking in suites* which is usually not a problem but can be if you’re located next to a heavy smoker.
-Ask my traveling companions from Baltimore about their neighbor.
+Seabourn does needs to eliminate smoking in suites* which is usually not a problem but can be if you’re located next to a heavy smoker. [update, no more smoking in suites] Ask my traveling companions from Baltimore about their neighbor.
 And their ship management needs to stay more engaged with their guests.
 Not sure why they’re not – but fortunately it did not trickle down to their staff in Seabourn Square (reception), and in the restaurants and bars, who were quite excellent.